-2) for ground-based spraying and aerial spraying:

 - a) the activity is undertaken in accordance with the following sections of the New Zealand Standard.
-Management of Agrichemicals (NZS 8409:2004) as it relates to the management of the discharge of agrichemicals:

-- i.
-Use Part 5.3, and

-- ii.
-Storage Appendix L4, and

-- iii.
-Disposal Appendix S, and

-- iv.
-Records Appendix C9, and

-- b) a Spray Plan must be prepared annually for the area where the agrichemical is to be applied, and

-- c) where the activity is undertaken within 100 metres of a spray sensitive area:

-- a risk assessment must be carried out prior to the application of an agrichemical and measures must be taken to minimise adverse effects on spray-sensitive areas.
+Management of Agrichemicals (NZS 8409:2004) as it relates to the management of the discharge of agrichemicals: - i.
+Use Part 5.3, and - ii.
+Storage Appendix L4, and - iii.
+Disposal Appendix S, and - iv.
+Records Appendix C9, and - b) a Spray Plan must be prepared annually for the area where the agrichemical is to be applied, and - c) where the activity is undertaken within 100 metres of a spray sensitive area: - i. a risk assessment must be carried out prior to the application of an agrichemical and measures must be taken to minimise adverse effects on spray-sensitive areas.
 The risk assessment must include reference to Table G1 of the New Zealand Standard.
-Management of Agrichemicals (NZS 8409:2004), and - agrichemicals must only be applied when the wind direction is away from the spraysensitive area, and - iii. the application equipment must produce a spray quality no smaller than "coarse" according to Appendix Q Application Equipment of the New Zealand Standard.
-Management of Agrichemicals (NZS 8409:2004).

-3) for ground-based spraying:

-- an applicator who is a contractor holds a current GROWSAFE Registered Chemical Applicators Certificate (or equivalent), and - an applicator who is not a contractor holds a current GROWSAFE Standard Certificate (or its equivalent) or is under direct supervision of a person with a GROWSAFE Registered Chemical Applicators Certificate or GROWSAFE Advanced Certificate (or their equivalent), and

-4) for aerial application:

-- a) an applicator holds a current GROWSAFE Pilot Agrichemical Rating Certificate issued by the Civil Aviation Authority of New Zealand (or their equivalent), and - 5) for agrichemicals containing 2,4-D: - a) the agrichemical is non-volatile or is slightly low volatile 111, or - b) application is by hand-held spraying, or - application by ground-based spraying or aerial spraying only occurs between 1 May and 31 August.
+Management of Agrichemicals (NZS 8409:2004), and - ii. agrichemicals must only be applied when the wind direction is away from the spraysensitive area, and - iii. the application equipment must produce a spray quality no smaller than "coarse" according to Appendix Q Application Equipment of the New Zealand Standard.
+Management of Agrichemicals (NZS 8409:2004). - 3) for ground-based spraying: - a) an applicator who is a contractor holds a current GROWSAFE Registered Chemical Applicators Certificate or a qualification that meets the requirements of Appendix H.10 of this plan, and - b) an applicator who is not a contractor holds a current GROWSAFE Standard Certificate (or its equivalent) or is under direct supervision of a person with a GROWSAFE Registered Chemical Applicators Certificate or GROWSAFE Advanced Certificate or a qualification that meets the requirements of Appendix H.10 of this plan, and - 4) for aerial application: - a) an applicator holds a current GROWSAFE Pilot Agrichemical Rating Certificate issued by the Civil Aviation Authority of New Zealand, and - 5) for agrichemicals containing 2,4-D: - a) the agrichemical is non-volatile or is slightly low volatile96, or - b) application is by hand-held spraying, or - c) application by ground-based spraying or aerial application only occurs between 1 May and 31 August.